What are the maintenance tips for durable H-beam structures?

 Apply anti-rust primers, epoxy coatings, or industrial-grade paints specifically formulated for metal surfaces, which are readily available at local hardware stores.
 For beams located in coastal areas or frequently exposed to rain, zinc-rich coatings or galvanizing provide enhanced protection against corrosion.

 Before applying any coating, ensure the surface is thoroughly cleaned to allow proper adhesion.
-Creating a strong protective layer helps shield the steel from moisture, salt, and pollutants, improving durability and performance in humid environments.
+Creating a strong protective layer helps shield the steel from moisture, salt, and pollutants, improving durability and extending long-term performance in humid environments.

 Cleaning and Maintenance